Keep-it-Monero/monero/src/blockchain_utilities/blockchain-stats-readme.md

 to specify location of blockchain storage

 `--testnet`
 Run on testnet.
-The wallet must be launched with --testnet flag.

 `--stagenet`
 Run on stagenet.
-The wallet must be launched with --stagenet flag.

 `--log-level arg`
 0-4 or categories